AfnanSSa/Linux-Commands/grep/grep.md

 `grep` filters and extract lines that match a specified pattern
 ### Usage
     grep [options] pattern [file(s)]
-### Commonly Used Options
+### Commmonly Used Options
-`-i`: ignores case distinctions in both the pattern and input files.
+`-i`: ignors case distinctions in both the pattern and input files.

 `-r`: recursively searches directories and their subdirectories.